legacy-roboime/ssl-webclient/README.md

     grunt run

-If you opt not to run the server a tunneler, the following will be needed.
+Unless you opt to run the server as the referee client, the following will also be needed.
+Remember that the tunneler must be in the same network as the ssl-vision and ssl-refbox boxes.

     grunt tunneler